Bjorn-Ahlander/BjornsBookShop2024/README.md

 # BjornsBookShop2024.
 Presentation is soon ready now.
+Little bit more to do.